chriskei/worksense-analytics/README.md

 ## <a name="issues"></a> Outstanding issues

-All issues can be found in the "Projects" tab of Github under "Worksense Jira".
+All outstanding issues can be found in the "Issues" tab of Github.

 ## <a name="devs"></a> Scout Developers